Why Is My Cactus Turning Black? 7 Reasons & How To Fix It

 Isolate The Plant

-Once you notice black on the cactus, the first step is to separate it from other plants.
-Even if your indoor farm includes only 3-4 plants, bacterial and fungal diseases can quickly spread to the surrounding.
+Once you notice black spots on the cactus, the first step is to separate it from other plants.
+Even if your indoor farm includes only 3–4 plants, bacterial and fungal diseases can spread to other plants.
+Note that phyllosticta pad spots can spread through the water or wind, so you’d better not put other healthy greens at risk.

 Remove Damaged Parts